Michael Meyer (travel writer): Books

+Career

-His work has appeared in The New York Times, Time, Smithsonian, the New York Times Book Review, the Financial Times, Reader’s Digest, the Los Angeles Times, the Chicago Tribune, The Iowa Review, and on This American Life.
+Meyer's work has appeared in The New York Times, Time, Smithsonian, the New York Times Book Review, the Financial Times, Reader’s Digest, Harper's, The Atlantic, the Los Angeles Times, the Chicago Tribune, The Iowa Review, and on This American Life.
+His writing is known for its blend of immersive reporting and archival history, covering a wide array of subjects, from food to sport to nature to news.
+Meyer has reported from mainland China, Hong Kong, Taiwan, Mongolia, Japan, Vietnam, Laos, Singapore, Russia, Ireland, the United Kingdom, and the United States.

 In China, he has represented the National Geographic Society’s Center for Sustainable Destinations, training China’s UNESCO World Heritage Site managers in preservation practices.

 He divides his year between London and Pittsburgh, where he is a Professor of English at the University of Pittsburgh, teaching nonfiction writing.
+Meyer has also completed work as a Visiting Professor at the Journalism and Media Studies Center at the University of Hong Kong.
+He is currently Electus Faculty at the University of Pittsburgh's David C. Frederick Honors College and a Faculty Director of the Pitt in London and Pitt Honors at Oxford University Programs.

-He is an avid long distance runner.
+Meyer is also an avid long distance runner.

-After a five-year clearance delay, his book The Last Days of Old Beijing was published in mainland China 2013.